by Jack Norris, RD

 Average urinary iodine concentration (UIC) is used to determine the iodine status of a population.
 The World Health Organization (WHO) suggests these categories (WHO, 2007):

-There’s also high day-to-day variability in iodine intake and water consumption for any individual, with fasting samples and morning samples giving lower UIC values (Soldin, 2002).
-In order to compensate for the various issues with determining UIC, it’s recommended that 500 samples (not necessarily people) be used to determine the UIC for a population (Zimmermann, 2012).
-In contrast, a total of 360 vegans have been included in all studies, with 212 being the highest number of samples in any individual study (Schüpbach, 2017).
-The UIC sampling methods and the number of people included in studies on vegans are listed in the Summary tab of Iodine Supplementary Material for VeganHealth.
+There’s also a large day-to-day variability in iodine intake and water consumption for any individual, with fasting and morning urine samples giving lower UIC values (Soldin, 2002).
+In order to compensate for the various issues with determining UIC, Andersen et al. recommend that 500 samples (not necessarily people) be used to determine a precise UIC for a population; though a sample size as low as 86 can estimate the UIC within a 10% margin of error (Andersen, 2008).
+For an individual, more than ten urine samples are recommended (Andersen, 2008).

-The chart below includes studies measuring the UIC of vegetarians and vegans.
-The typical UIC of vegans, depicted by the solid green line, is far below the 100 µg/l that the WHO recommends (the dotted lines are explained in the next section, UIC and Urine Volume).
+The typical UIC of vegans, depicted by the solid green line, is well below the 100 µg/l that the WHO recommends and only three of the 14 studies reach the 60 µg/l recommended by Zimmermann and Andersson.
+The dotted lines in the chart are explained in the next section, UIC and Urine Volume.

 UIC and Urine Volume